bytebase/bytebase.com/content/docs/reference/command-line.md

       --data string                directory where Bytebase stores data.
 If relative path is supplied, then the path is relative to the directory where Bytebase is under (default ".")
       --debug                      whether to enable debug level logging --demo string                name of the demo to use.
+If specified, Bytebase will run in demo mode --disable-metric             disable the metric collector
+      --disable-sample             disable the sample instance
-If specified, Bytebase will run in demo mode --external-url string        the external URL where user visits Bytebase, must start with http:// or https:// (default "https://www.bytebase.com/docs/get-started/install/external-url")
+      --external-url string        the external URL where user visits Bytebase, must start with http:// or https:// (default "https://www.bytebase.com/docs/get-started/install/external-url")
   -h, --help                       help for bytebase
       --pg string                  optional external PostgreSQL instance connection url(must provide dbname); for example postgresql://user:secret@masterhost:5432/dbname?sslrootcert=cert